 Record all your expenses, big or small on a notebook, paper, Google sheet or expense manager app.
 My husband and I are constantly recording all of our expenses every day and we’re using the Budget Wallet ni Momshie for several years now to help us stick with our budget .
 Even a single peso counts.

 Catch for us the foxes, the little foxes that ruin the vineyards, our vineyards that are in bloom. -Song of Solomon 2:15

 Well, that’s it.
 I hope that this will help you in creating your monthly budget.
-If you have some questions or if want to know more about how to take control of your finances, reach us by filling out the form below.
+Reach us by filling out the form below if you have some questions and want to know more about how to take control of your finances.
+If you do, you will receive a copy of the printable budget sheet and budget categories sheet.
 We will be happy to help you in the best way we can.
 God bless you!